Azure/terraform-azure-modules/codex/logic_code/resource.md

 # Rules for Files Containing Resource Definitions

-Resource declaration code should be placed together by its scope.
+Resource declaration code should be placed together by its domain.
 If the number of resources defined in a module is not large, or the types are highly cohesive (Eg. there are multiple resources belong to the same domain), they can be defined in the same `main.tf` file.
 If it involves resources from multiple different domains, they should be placed in files which can represent their types.
 Eg. `virtual_machines.tf`, `network.tf`, `storage.tf` etc. The core scope of a module should be defined in `main.tf`.

+## What kind of `resource` should be declared in a module

+Let's say we have a module named `terraform-azurerm-vm`, which can create virtual machine related resources.

+The criterion for determining whether a `resource` should be put into the current module is: only the `resource` that "belongs" to this module should be declared.

-## The Order of `resource` and `data` in the Same File
+e.g.: an `azurerm_linux_virtual_machine` could be declared along with an `azurerm_dedicated_host_group`, but obviously, an `azurerm_dedicated_host_group` won't be exclusive to a virtual machine, so there **should not** be `azurerm_dedicated_host_group` in `terraform-azurerm-vm` module.## The Order of `resource` and `data` in the Same File

 For the definition of resources in the same file, the resources be depended on come first, after them are the resources depending on others.